SindhujaReddy06/SIT725_groupproj/README.md

-#Shceduling And Appointment booking system for hospitals
+#Scheduling And Appointment booking system for hospitals

 ## About The Project
 Overview: The Hospital Appointment Booking System aims to streamline the process of scheduling appointments for patients at hospitals.
 It aims to offer a convenient solution for patients to book appointments with doctors, specialists, and other healthcare professionals.